 The Compensation and Stock Options Committee (the "Committee") consists of three directors, Michael R. Giordano (Chairman), John M. Stich and Dr. Keh-Shew Lu.
 The Board of Directors has determined that each member of the Committee is "independent" as that term is defined under the rules of Nasdaq.
-The Committee makes recommendations to the Board of Directors regarding compensation, benefits and incentive arrangements for officers and other key employees of the Company.
-The Committee also administers the Company's 1993 ISO Plan, the 1993 NQO Plan, the 2001 Omnibus Equity Incentive Plan, the Incentive Bonus Stock Plan and the 401(k) Plan.
+The Committee determines the compensation of the executive officers of the Company.
+The Committee also administers the Company's equity incentive plans and 401(k) plan.
+The Compensation Committee operates under a written charter approved by the Board of Directors.